Unfair dismissal versus redundancy

 Unfair dismissal occurs when your employer has not followed a fair redundancy process.
 Employers should always speak to you directly about why you have been selected and look at any alternatives to redundancy.
-If this hasn’t happened, you may have been unfairly dismissed.
+If this hasn’t happened, you might have been unfairly dismissed.

 In addition your employer must not have an unfair reason for selecting you for redundancy, for example:

 - Sexual orientation

 - Being a member of a trade union

 - Working part time or on a fixed-term contract

 If you believe that your employer has not followed a fair process, or you suspect you have been chosen for an unfair reason, you might be able to claim unfair dismissal at a tribunal.

 In this situation, your employer might offer you a compromise agreement.
 This is a cash sum in exchange for giving up your right to go to a tribunal.
 Your employer must pay for you to receive independent legal advice so that you fully understand what rights you will be giving up.

 If you think your redundancy is unfair, you should first appeal against your employer’s decision.

 Check your contract or staff handbook for how to do this and make sure you watch out for any time limits.
 Explain why you think you have been unfairly chosen and what you want your employer to do to put the situation right.